 Somewhere between 6,000 and 4.5 billion years ago, God created the heavens and the earth.
-The Bible allows flexibility on the timeline but very clearly makes the point that it was God who created.
+The Bible allows flexibility on the timeline but makes the point that it was God who created.
 Before we address the “how ?” or “when?” we’re going to look at the “so what?”

 First, God created.
-The Bible is pretty clear on this point.
+The Bible is very clear on this point.
 God is declared the Creator in the very first verse and then consistently referred to as Creator throughout the rest of the Bible.
 Here are a few examples:

 “ In the beginning God created the heavens and the earth.”
 (Genesis 1:1)

 “ Indeed, ask now concerning the former days which were before you, since the day that God created man on the earth…” (Deuteronomy 4:32)